Facebook is a marketing powerhouse. Here's how to use your first-party data to make it work even harder for your brand.

 Facebook advertising is a wide-reaching, data-rich powerhouse tool.
 But even they don’t have the data you do.
 Harnessing what you already know about your customers—what they read on your site, how they engage with your brand, etc.—has the potential to increase revenue and engagement exponentially.
 But it won’t happen by accident.
 You need smart data tools like Lytics on your side.

 Excited about the possibilities?
-Check our 30-minute deep-dive into how Lytics works with Facebook to make your marketing smarter, more personalized, and much more effective.
+Check our 30-minute deep-dive into how Lytics works with Facebook to make your marketing smarter, more personalized and much more effective (above).
 Or set up a live demo to see more of what Lytics can do.